-If you misfired with the seasoning (and we all do that sometimes!) and your curry is saltier than you like, don't throw it out.
+If you misfired with the seasoning (and we all do that sometimes), and your curry is saltier than you like, you have options.
 There are a few different remedies you can try to remove some of that salty taste.

-It is a good first attempt (if you have potatoes on hand), but the results are debated.
-Some people believe potatoes act similarly to a sponge and will absorb some of the salt when added to a dish.
+It is a good first attempt if you have potatoes on hand, but the results are debated.
+Some people believe potatoes act like a sponge and will absorb some of the salt when added to a dish.
 However, others disagree.
 If you want to give it a try, simply peel and cut a large potato in half and add it to your curry.
 You can either let it sit in the dish for 10 minutes, or cook the curry with the potato over very low heat for a few minutes.
 Just don't forget to remove the potato before serving.

-Adding a small amount of sugar will help balance the salty flavor, but only will work when your curry is slightly too salty, not overly salty.
+Adding a small amount of sugar will help balance the salty flavor, but it will only work when your curry is slightly too salty, not overly salty.
 If you are trying to counteract a heavily salted dish with sugar, you will end up making the curry too sweet and inedible.

-Since many Indian curry recipes include yogurt or coconut milk, it is not out of character to add some to the dish and will help balance out the saltiness.
-You only need about 2 to 3 tablespoons of yogurt, coconut milk or cream, and should cook over low heat for a few minutes to blend.
+Since many Indian curry recipes include yogurt or coconut milk, it is not out of character to add either to a dish.
+Both will help balance out the saltiness.
+You only need to add about 2 to 3 tablespoons of yogurt, coconut milk, or cream, and should cook over low heat for a few minutes to blend.

-Most curries begin with a paste--or masala--made from grinding onion and tomato and then cooking it along with typical Indian spices.
-Making another batch of the onion and tomato paste (without any seasoning) and adding to the curry will help decrease the salty taste.
-Cook over very low heat for a few minutes and then taste and adjust seasoning if necessary.
+Most curries begin with a paste—or masala—made from grinding onion and tomato and then cooking it along with typical Indian spices.
+Making another batch of the onion and tomato paste (without any seasoning) and adding that to the curry will help decrease the salty taste.
+Cook over very low heat for a few minutes and then taste and adjust seasoning as necessary.

 Depending on the type of curry you've made, you can also add some canned tomato paste or chopped tomato.

-Alternatively, you can make a whole new batch of the curry--but don't forget to eliminate the salt--and combine with the original curry.
-Or you can make a complimentary curry (for example, if your chicken curry is too salty make a vegetable curry and combine).
+Alternatively, you can make a whole new batch of the curry—but don't forget to eliminate the salt—and combine with the original curry.
+Or you can make a complementary curry (for example, if your chicken curry is too salty, you can make a vegetable curry and combine the two).